Find Grad Schools

 Find Schools Near

-Career Description Apply principles and processes of natural ecosystems to develop models for efficient industrial systems.
+Example of Industrial Ecologist Job Apply principles and processes of natural ecosystems to develop models for efficient industrial systems.
 Use knowledge from the physical and social sciences to maximize effective use of natural resources in the production and use of goods and services.
 Examine societal issues and their relationship with both technical systems and the environment.

-Industrial Ecologist Responsibilities
+Life As an Industrial Ecologist

 • Conduct applied research on the effects of industrial processes on the protection, restoration, inventory, monitoring, or reintroduction of species to the natural environment.